 The downtime and healing for each of these procedures vary.
 Botox® and dermal fillers require no downtime and give your face an immediate refreshed appearance.
 Liposuction and a mini facelift offer minimal downtime and the most comprehensive improvements to the lower face.

 Aging of the face is inevitable.
-If you are considering a Mini facelift in New York, choose Dr. Andrew Jacono, a global authority in the field of facial plastic and reconstructive surgery.
-He has been selected as one of the Top Ten Facial Plastic Surgeons in New York and has been featured in several media publications.
-Find out more about him at http://www.newyorkfacialplasticsurgery.com.
+If you are considering a Mini facelift in New York, (or elsewhere) you may want to choose someone like Dr. Andrew Jacono, a global authority in the field of facial plastic and reconstructive surgery.
+However, it is essential that you look around and see what else is available so that you make the best decision for your skin and self confidence.